opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 [configuration](develop-configuration-json.md): Directory containing configuration files.

 entry_point.py: Initializes classes and paths used by the connector.

+### Create the module entry points

+The `EntryPoint` class acts as a gateway to the various methods used by the translation and transmission classes.
+In most instances, it's fine to use the `setup_transmission_simple` and `setup_translation_simple(dialect_default='default')` methods.
+In cases where multiple dialects are used by the connector, the `dialect_default` argument is the dialect you wish to use as the default when the entire collection isn't passed in.
+See [Create a Translation module](develop-translation-module.md) to learn about dialects.

 ### Testing a new connector using the proxy host